kantooon/ScheduleViewer/README.txt

 Basic usage:
 ============
 Only Linux usage is supported at the moment.
+You must first edit the file "settings" to point fgdata_path to your FGFS data install path.
+This is required for livery checking and aircraft conf exporting.
 The program comes with the most current flight schedule database so there is no need to re-import from conf files.
 However, if you wish to do so:
 Select File...Import... to import flights from a directory and its subdirectories.